Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 with that TURN server.RTCIceServer

-of type (DOMString or sequence<DOMString>)STUN or TURN URI(s) as defined in [RFC7064] and [RFC7065] or other URI types.
+urls of type (DOMString or sequence<DOMString>)STUN or TURN URI(s) as defined in [RFC7064] and [RFC7065] or other URI types.

-of type DOMStringIf this
+username of type DOMStringIf this object represents a

 TURN server, then this attribute specifies the username to use with